 Get the Recipe How to Make Perfect Homemade Cold Brew Coffee

-- 1 cup whole coffee beans, freshly ground (82 grams)
+- 1 cup (82 g) whole coffee beans, freshly ground

 - Freshly grind the coffee beans on the coarsest setting.
-If you don't have a grinder, ask a local roaster to grind their beans on the coarsest or French Press setting, or grind them as such at the grocery store.
-I don't recommend using preground coffee for cold brew.1 cup whole coffee beans
+If you don't have a grinder, ask a local coffee shop to grind their beans on the coarsest setting, or grind them at the grocery store.
+I don't recommend using preground coffee.1 cup whole coffee beans

-- Place the grounds in a quart-sized mason jar or similar sized vessel.
+- Place the grounds in a quart-sized mason jar or another large vessel like a pitcher.
 As long as you can cover it – even with plastic wrap – and the liquid will fit, you're set!
 If adding a cinnamon stick or vanilla bean paste, do so now.1 cinnamon stick, 1 Tablespoon vanilla bean paste

 - Pour the water over the beans, working to saturate all of the grounds.
 As needed, use a spoon to gently mix in all the grounds to ensure that they are all wet.4 cups filtered water

 - Cover the cold brew and let rest on the countertop or in the fridge for 14-24 hours, as desired.
-I like to brew for about 18 hours.
+I find the sweet spot is 18 hours.

 - Place a fine-mesh sieve over a bowl and spread a piece of cheesecloth or a nut milk bag on top of the sieve (see the post for additional straining options).
 Pour the coffee into the bowl to strain it.

 - To serve, fill a glass with ice and add the cold brew.
-If the coffee is stronger than you'd like, dilute it with water or add cream, milk, or flavored simple syrup as desired and enjoy!
+As needed, dilute the concentrate with water, cream, or milk.
+Stir in flavored simple syrup as desired and enjoy!

 - This recipe makes around 20 ounces of strong cold brew.
 Keep in mind that ice and any dilution will extend it to 3-4 servings depending on the above.